Gandalfdore/Gandalfdore/README.md

 ![My Image](/nail_image.jpg)

-- 🔭 I’m currently working on CNN Brain tumor recognition ML model
+- 🔭 I’m currently working on a AI-powered all-in-one HR software for <a href="https://blackpeaktechnologies.com/">
-- 🌱 I’m currently learning AWS tools, Neural Networks mathematics and Recommendation engines construction
+- 🌱 I’m currently learning Frontend developement
-- 👯 I’m looking to collaborate on any data science/ ML project
+- 👯 I’m looking to collaborate on any Data Science/GenAI/Fullstack projects

 <!--
 **Gandalfdore/Gandalfdore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.